 When it’s cold outside, snowing or raining, there is nothing better than a warm bowl of delicious and filling soup to comfort you from the inside out.
 I’m not overly adventurous with my soup choices, I tend to opt for tomato based soups most of the time, or butternut squash is also a regular choice.
 However, this Cheesy Potato & Leek Soup is definitely my favourite soup!
 It’s creamy, filling and full of cheese flavour.
 It is everything I’m looking for in a soup!
 I like it chunky, with the pieces of potato and leek intact, but you could also blitz this Cheesy Potato & Leek Soup into a puree.
 It’s a great vegetarian soup choice, and I’ve made it sucessfully with both cow’s milk and almond milk – as well as a half and half mix.
 I’ve also included a recipe for wholemeal rolls which go perfectly with soup and are great for dipping!

-I started by making the bread rolls as they take longer.
+To start, I made the bread rolls as they take longer than the soup.
 In a large bowl I stirred both flours, the yeast and salt together.

 I added the luke warm water and oil and mixed to form a dough.

 Then I put it in my stand mixer with the dough hook attachment and let it knead for 8 minutes.

 Once it was done I placed it into an oiled bowl, covered it with cling film and put it in a warm place for 1 hour to rise.

 After it was risen I knocked the air out of it on a floured mat, then using scales I divided the dough into 12 equal pieces.
 They weighed about 77g each.

 I rolled each piece into a ball and place them onto lined baking trays.
 Then I covered them loosely with cling film and a tea towel, and again left them for 1 hour to rise.
 Before baking I sprinkled some oats over the top.